Your Sheffield shop quotes off drawings and RFQs in Outlook, and Salesforce has no idea what an estimator's day looks like

 - Faster requoting because last year's price and assumptions for the same part are one click away

-- Connects to your ERP, accounting software and a business intelligence dashboard so quotes flow into jobs without re-keying
+- Connects to your ERP, accounting software and a business intelligence (BI) dashboard so quotes flow into jobs without re-keying

 - You're building and maintaining something HubSpot would host and update for a monthly fee